Signs that cannot be protected as a Trade Mark

 A trade mark search is a good preparation step before launching a trade mark application.
-However, a clear search result does not guarantee a successful application; the fact that a trade mark search failed to find any direct matches may be due to the proposed trade mark containing common or prohibited signs, hence no one has been successful in registering the trade mark before; for the same reason, you wouldn’t be able to register it either.
+However, a clear search result does not guarantee a successful application; the fact that a trade mark search failed to find any direct matches may be due to the proposed trade mark containing common or prohibited signs, hence no one has been successful in registering the trade mark before and neither would you.

 Common text or images

-A trade mark application containing a frequently used word, word component or image is often an orange flag.
-If the application contains a word, word component or image that others may need to use to describe or represent their own goods or services, then the application is more likely to be rejected on these grounds.
-A registered trade mark aims to protect a brand, but not to the detriment of others’ legitimate needs; it is only fair to keep frequently used word, word components or images that traders need to use to legitimately describe your goods or services unencumbered for everyone to use.
+A trade mark application containing a frequently used text or image often signals a red flag.
+If the application contains a text or image that others may want to use to describe or represent their own goods or services, then the application is more likely to be rejected on these grounds.
+A registered trade mark aims to protect, but not to the detriment of others' legitimate needs; it is only fair to keep frequently used texts or images for everyone to use.

-Signs can be any text or image that represents the origin of the applicant’s goods or services.
+Signs can be any text or image that can represent the applicant's goods or services.
 Such signs can be considered common if the text or image is typically used to describe the goods or services that are being protected.
 Examples of common signs are: